onflow/FlowYieldVaults/docs/autobalancer-restart-recurring-proposal.md

 2. If the account is refunded, BOTH can schedule again

 The recovery flow assumes:
-1. Something caused tides to become stuck (e.g., fund drain)
+1. Something caused yield vaults to become stuck (e.g., fund drain)
 2. The issue is resolved (e.g., fund refund)
 3. Supervisor is manually restarted or scheduled
-4. Supervisor detects stuck tides and recovers them
+4. Supervisor detects stuck yield vaults and recovers them

 ## Related Changes